tobiashomie/comdocs/docs/module/key_management.md

 # KEY MANAGEMENT

-The key is a sr25519 key that is used to sign, encrypt, decrypt and verify any string or messege.
+The key is a sr25519 key that is used to sign, encrypt, decrypt and verify any string or message.
 We can also replicate the key to other chains through using the same seed to generate the other keys.
-This means you can have one key instead of multiple keys for each chain, which is more convient and secure.
+This means you can have one key instead of multiple keys for each chain, which is more convenient and secure.

 ```bash
 c.add_key("alice")